-If you feel you are not comfortable with the medical science optional, you can choose other closer subjects like zoology, botany, chemistry and anthropology.
+If you don’t want to go for medical science as an optional subject, you can choose a close subject like zoology, botany, chemistry and anthropology.
 There is nothing stopping you from selecting other humanities subjects like sociology, literature, history, etc. It all depends on how well you apply yourselves.

 |Strategy for Medical Science optional for UPSC IAS Mains|